ePages-de/restdocs-raml/README.md

   .andDo(document("notes-list", ramlResource()));
 ```

-This test will produce the following files in the output directory:
+This test will produce the following files in the snippets directory:

 - raml-resource.raml
 - notes-list-response.json